-The housing market, the transit, and even the weather may not be what you’re used to.
-Planning your move can become even more difficult when you are simultaneously planning for retirement.
+Whether you’re relocating across the state or across the country, every move comes with its own set of challenges.
+Aside from organizing, packing, and actually transporting all of your belongings, relocation can present a variety of headaches.
+The housing market, the transportation, and even the weather may not be what you’re used to.
+Planning your move can be even more difficult if you’re simultaneously planning for retirement.

-Because moving to a completely new area also means learning about a new housing market and a new community, we wanted to share a few helpful relocation tips to make it a much easier experience for you.
+Because moving to a completely new area also means learning about a new housing market and a new community, we wanted to share a few relocation tips to help you ease into your new home here in Clayton, NC.

-Home prices for similar properties can vary drastically from one city to another.
+Home prices, sizes, styles, and conditions can vary drastically from one city to another.
 Take some time to research the real estate market, and consider these questions when searching for your new home:

 - How much are local property taxes?

-- How large a home can you afford?
+- How large of a home can you afford?

 - Is it cheaper to rent or buy a home?

 Check the weather

 If you’re moving far away from your current home to relocate to a new area, you may want to consider the new weather conditions and adjust your wardrobe.

 For instance, The Walk at East Village is located in the Raleigh, North Carolina area, which has very moderate weather year-round.
 You probably don’t have to worry too much about snow boots and heavy winter coats!

 Healthcare becomes more and more important as we age.
 If you’re relocating to the Clayton area for retirement, you’ll want to see what healthcare options are available in the area, and whether that will be enough for your anticipated needs.